 [19] but with the precious blood of Christ, like that of a lamb without blemish or spot.
 [20] He was foreknown before the foundation of the world but was made manifest in the last times for the sake of you.

 The idea here seems to be that God foreknew that a crucified Messiah would be necessary “before the foundation of the world” – a language that likely means “eternally.”
 When the time was right, God provided the Messiah, who was crucified early in the first century AD.
-So, he wasn’t slain from the foundation of the world, but God foreknew before the foundation of the world that he would be killed.
+So, he was not slain from the foundation of the world, but God foreknew before the foundation of the world that he would be killed.

-A different view says God foreknows a thing precisely because that thing would happen.
+A different view suggests that God foreknows a thing precisely because it would happen.
 So, God foreknows that I will type this sentence because that is what I have typed.
-God’s foreknowledge would have been different if I had typed a different sentence.
-In other words, God’s foreknowledge does not cause a thing.
-I’ll leave it for readers to wrestle with these ideas.
+God’s foreknowledge would have been different if I had typed a different sentence – and there always is a real world of alternative acts available to me.
+In other words, God’s foreknowledge does not cause me to type.
+But because I did type, God must have foreknown it.

 So, we see that Jesus was not slain from the foundation of the world.
 The Assyrians and Babylonians did not exist to invent crucifixion yet.
 But God knew before the foundation of the world that a crucified Messiah would be required in the first century AD.
-Thus, the sending of the Messiah was not a Plan B.
+Thus, the sending of the Messiah was not a Plan B. Here is how Peter says it:

 1 Comment